Seagate/cortx/doc/CORTX on JBOD.rst

 Kibana Configuration
 --------------------
-1. Update the **kibana.service** file on the node where CSM is running.
+1. Update the **kibana.service** file on the node where Statsd is running.
 By default, the service is not compatible with new systemd.
 Run the following command to check the compatibility.

     ::